What happens in Rileyville when the lease is over?

 When renters break the lease

-Sometimes things happen which make a renter to end the lease before the lease term is over.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
-If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the rental owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes things happen which make a tenant to end the lease before the lease term is over.
+When this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the property owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

-We recommend that the landlord replace the carpet every 5 to 7 years.
-We recommend that the property owner paint every 5 to 7 years.
+We recommend that the owner replace the carpet every 5 to 7 years.
+We recommend that the landlord paint every 5 to 7 years.

 During vacancies we will either put the utilities in our name or in the rental investor's name.

-- Before you move a tenant into your rental property in Rileyville
+- Before you lease out your rental in Rileyville

 - Collections and evictions